huggingface/blog/os-llms.md

 ### Text Generation Inference

 Response time and latency for concurrent users are a big challenge for serving these large models.
 To tackle this problem, Hugging Face has released [text-generation-inference](https://github.com/huggingface/text-generation-inference) (TGI), an open-source serving solution for large language models built on Rust, Python, and gRPc.
-TGI is integrated into inference solutions of Hugging Face, [Inference Endpoints](https://huggingface.co/inference-endpoints), and [Inference API](https://huggingface.co/inference-api), so you can directly create an endpoint with optimized inference with few clicks, or simply send a request to Hugging Face's Inference API to benefit from it, instead of integrating TGI to your own platform.
+TGI is integrated into inference solutions of Hugging Face, [Inference Endpoints](https://huggingface.co/inference-endpoints), and [Inference API](https://huggingface.co/inference-api), so you can directly create an endpoint with optimized inference with few clicks, or simply send a request to Hugging Face's Inference API to benefit from it, instead of integrating TGI to your platform.

 ![Screenshot from HuggingChat](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/os_llms/huggingchat_ui.png)